md-ash-dot/rpsls-game/README.md

 - ACCESSIBILITY

-  - The colours and fonts used are easy to read and checked using lighthouse in devtools.
+  - The colours and fonts used are easy to read and checked using lighthouse in devtools for mobile and desktop.
     ![Accessibility score](/assets/images/lighthouse.JPG)

 ## BUGS